manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 # Lists, Fragments, and Conditional Rendering

 You have learned a lot about React so far.
 You now know why we need **props**, what **state** is and how it differs from **props**.
-You've learned how to implement a React component as well as to differentiate between a React **component** and a React **element**.
-You also learned how to use **JSX** to accurately depict the tree of elements that's being rendered and how you can leverage **lifecycle methods** to react to changes in our data.
+You have learned how to implement a React component as well as to differentiate between a React **component** and a React **element**.
+You also learned how to use **JSX** to accurately depict the tree of elements that is being rendered and how you can leverage **lifecycle methods** to react to changes in your data.
 All of these lay the groundwork for simple React applications.

 But there are a few details that we have not yet examined \(or not explained in detail\).
 However, these details will become more relevant the more complex our applications get.

-**Lists** \(as in working with data arrays\), so-called **Refs** \(which are references to the DOM representation of a React element\), **Fragments** \(a special component that does not leave traces or elements in the output\) and **Conditional Rendering** based on props and state are part of these details and will thus be examined in this section.
+**Lists** \(as in working with data arrays\), so-called **Refs** \(which are references to the DOM representation of a React element\), **Fragments** \(a special component that does not leave traces or elements in the output\) and **Conditional Rendering** based on props and state are part of these details and will be examined in this section.

 They are too important to not mention them in the Basics section of the book but each topic on its own does not quite warrant its own chapter.
 Let's look at them now.

 ## Lists

 Lists refer to plain JavaScript arrays — in this instance: **simple** data that can be iterated over.
-They are essential for React, even plain JavaScript development, and it's hard to imagine developing without them. **ES2015+** offers many nice declarative methods such as `Array.map()`, `Array.filter()` or `Array.find()` that can even be used as expressions in JSX \(if surrounded by curly braces `{}`\).
+They are essential for React, even plain JavaScript development, and it is hard to imagine developing without them. **ES2015+** offers many nice declarative methods such as `Array.map()`, `Array.filter()` or `Array.find()` that can even be used as expressions in JSX \(if surrounded by curly brackets `{}`\).

-I've mentioned expressions in JSX and how to use them already in the chapter on JSX.
+I have mentioned expressions in JSX and how to use them already in the chapter on JSX.
 But let's recap briefly: Arrays can be used as an expression in JavaScript and therefore also be included in JSX.
-If surrounded by curly braces, they will be treated as child nodes during the transpilation step.
+If surrounded by curly brackets, they will be treated as child nodes during the transpilation step.

-But there's more: `Array.map()` enables us to not only work with data but it can return modified item which in turn can also contain JSX.
+But there's more: `Array.map()` enables us to not only work with data but it can return modified items which in turn can also contain JSX.
 This adds further flexibility and allows us to transform data sets into React elements.

 Let's assume that we want to show list of cryptocurrencies.
 The array containing the data has the following form: